AdobeDocs/experience-manager-65.pt-BR/help/mobile/mobile-ondemand-contentsync.md

 ---
 title: Móvel com sincronização de conteúdo
-seo-title: Mobile with Content Sync
 description: Siga esta página para saber mais sobre a Sincronização de conteúdo.
 As páginas criadas no AEM podem ser usadas como conteúdo do aplicativo, mesmo quando o dispositivo está offline.
 Além disso, como AEM páginas são baseadas em padrões da Web, elas funcionam em várias plataformas, permitindo que você as incorpore a qualquer wrapper nativo.
 Essa estratégia reduz o esforço de desenvolvimento e permite atualizar facilmente o conteúdo do aplicativo.
-seo-description: Follow this page to learn about Content Sync.
-Pages that are authored in AEM can be used as app content, even when the device is offline.
-Furthermore, because AEM pages are based on web standards, they work cross-platform enabling you to embed them in any native wrapper.
-This strategy reduces develoment effort and enables you to easily update app content.
 uuid: 11f74cc5-99a5-4186-9b60-b19351305432
 contentOwner: User
 content-type: reference